 We’ve provided nine different strategies (and quite a few real examples) that sports organizations, teams, and leagues have used to build a brand presence on TikTok and engage with this younger Gen Z demographic.

 Repurpose Player Content

-While sheltered in place, we know from the increase in posts that athletes are increasing their social media activity and seem to be more willing to share slices of their personal lives while sheltering at home.
+We know from the increase in posts on TikTok that athletes are increasing their social media activity overall, and seem to be more willing to share slices of their personal lives.
 A league or team can easily adapt some of this content from athletes and repurpose it for their own TikTok channel.
 Teams can add a quick edit or caption to this repurposed player content to create something fun for fans on TikTok.

 The reason that works is that this content is authentic—it’s unvarnished, unscripted, and was created by a person with whom your fans want to create an intimate connection.
 You’re branding it and putting your stamp of approval on it, delivering it to a different audience than follows that one athlete.

-Sports brands can manage this player content collection easily with Greenfly’s advocacy marketing platform.
+Sports brands can manage this player content collection easily with Greenfly’s digital media flow platform for sports teams and leagues.
 They can also deliver content directly to athletes via the Greenfly mobile app, including galleries of raw assets from which the athletes can build new TikTok content.
 The players can share that content directly to TikTok and other social networks with just a few taps in the app.

 Here are a few more examples of repurposed player content:

 Many athletes are using this time to grow their personal TikTok brand.
 Philadelphia 76ers player Matisse Thybulle has seemingly mastered the platform overnight, with creative and original content.